 In recent months, thousands of Haitian migrants have crossed the border fleeing political and environmental disasters.
 For decades, Haitians have lived with the daily devastation of gang violence, gas shortages, and blackouts, but things took a deadly turn when President Jovenel Moïse was assassinated in July, prompting further instability.
 On Aug.
 14, a 7.2-magnitude earthquake killed more than 2,200 people and left thousands homeless.

 This mass deportation of Haitians elicited an outcry from immigration advocacy groups.
-This decision has particularly enraged immigrant rights groups after footage was released of a border patrol agent on horseback going back and forth across the river, swinging a whip and trying to round up Haitian migrants who were bringing food and supplies across the border.
+This decision has particularly enraged immigrant rights groups after footage was released of a border patrol agent on horseback going back and forth across the river, swinging horse reins menacingly and trying to round up Haitian migrants who were bringing food and supplies across the border.
 The White House has said it is investigating the situation.

 “The cruelty rooted in hate, white supremacy, and xenophobia that shaped U.S. immigration policies for years continue to brutally harm and oppress millions of people today,” said Denise Bell, a researcher for refugee and migrant rights at Amnesty International USA, in a statement.
 “The Biden administration has had months to reshape how the United States treats and welcomes people, and time and time again, it has failed.
 People seeking safety deserve much better than this from an administration that promised humanity and dignity.
 It’s well past time for the U.S. to uphold the right of all people to seek safety in this country and center the dignity and humanity of Haitians seeking safety.”